CycloneDX/cyclonedx-node-yarn/README.md

 1. install the project dependencies: run `yarn install --immutable`
 1. create the bundle: run  `yarn build`

-Then, import the bundle into your project using `yarn import ...`, or reference it in environment variable [`YARN_PLUGINS`](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable) — like so:
+Then, import the bundle into your project using `yarn plugin import {pathToYourClone}/bundles/@yarnpkg/plugin-cyclonedx.js`, or reference it in environment variable [`YARN_PLUGINS`](https://yarnpkg.com/advanced/plugin-tutorial#dynamically-loading-plugins-using-the-yarn_plugins-environment-variable) — like so:

 ```shell